tcaudilllg/QB-Disassembly/README.md

 # OVERVIEW

 QBASIC (code name "QB5") consists of several projects, each with their own purpose:
 - BASCOM is the original BASIC compiler (original version for IBM PC is 5, however some of the code goes back farther).
+Its code is considered "version independent", and is in folder "QB".
 - COW (Character Oriented Windows) provides API and shell for the user interface.
 It is very similar to Microsoft Windows, but for text mode.
+Its code is in folder "BEEF", and is built in folder "COW".
 - BQLB is the runtime library.
+It resides in folder "RUNTIME".

 QBASIC is a synthesis of BASCOM and COW, with BQLB as the backend.
+Its glue code is in folder "45\QB5\QB" and is built to "45\QB5\QBRUN".
+To build it using the tools in "45\TL\BIN", navigate to "45\QB5\QBRUN" in DOS and enter "SAMPLE". (hint: it helps to edit SAMPLE.BAT first, replacing "$(QB)" with "45".
+Also, be sure to move the root folder, "45", to root of drive).

 # Structure of BASCOM